-This Agreement shall become effective as of July 1, 2014, except as otherwise set out in the agreement or as directed by the interest arbitration process and shall be effective through June 30, 2016.
-This agreement shall remain in full force and effect during negotiations for a successor agreement with the exception of any compensation other than regular rate of pay as defined in Article 10.12 Cash Out.
+This Agreement shall become effective as of July 1, 2016, except as otherwise set out in the agreement or as directed by the interest arbitration process and shall be effective through June 30, 2019.
+This agreement shall remain in full force and effect during negotiations for a successor agreement with the exception of any increase in compensation that is inconsistent with any Nevada law.
 Retroactivity provided herein shall only apply to employees of the Department as of the date of the signing of this agreement.